adriennebohlmann/DecisionTrees_on_Gravity/README.md

 * GradientBoostingRegressor
 * AdaBoostRegressor

-In order to observe, tune and improve results, train-test-split, grid search, cross-validation and other methods help a lot too.
+In order to observe, tune and improve results and check robustness, further methods are applied, such as train-test-split.

 Spoiler alert: robustness is a problem.
 I blame this mainly on the lack of explanatory power for the threshold.

 # Results

 Randomness is in various places - intentionally so!
-Therefore results will vary from running the code repeatedly, but mean results from cross-validation will not vary much.
+Therefore results will vary from running the code repeatedly, but mean results from random repetition will not vary much.

 One tweak:  Zero trade is about 25% in the data.
 In order to improve results, stratification in train-test-split ensures that this share is equal in both test and train data.